Contents on this page

 or debit card to make payment and you do not need to have a Stripe

 When you sign up to SisterStay with Stripe, you will need to enter your bank account details in order to receive payment as a Host.
-Any charges to transfer money to your account are included in SisterStay's overnight
+Recently, they have introduced a new requirement for further proof of ID in order to make payouts to your account.
+Any charges to transfer money to your account are included in SisterStay's overnight booking fee.

 Stripe holds all accommodation fees in escrow, so all monies are collected in advance but not paid until the stay has been completed.
-This should provide peace of mind for both Host and Guest.
+This provides peace of mind for both Host and Guest.

-We can also accommodate Paypal payments but the charges to transfer money are higher, around £1.80 per night and are taken from the Host's overnight fee by Paypal.
-Monies are not held in escrow by Paypal.
+We can also accommodate Paypal payments but the charges to transfer money are higher and are taken from the Host's overnight fee by Paypal.
+Guests will also need a Paypal account and monies will not be held in escrow by Paypal which can create problems in case of cancellations.

 When will I, as Host, receive my Hosting Fee?